La Poste Logo

 La Poste Logo 2005-2012

 Another redesign brought some minor changes.
 An oval with a bird directed forward appeared on the logo.
-It is set against a narrow gray ribbon with the name of the postal service.
-On the left side, a reflection is visible, as from a bright sun.
+It is set against a narrow gray ribbon bearing the postal service’s name.
+On the left side, a reflection is visible, as if from a bright sun.

 2012 – 2018